IammSwanand/Reddit_Persona_AI/README.md

 **Get GROQ API key here - https://console.groq.com/keys**

-**Also if first time if the code throws "invalid API key" error then create another API key from the same link and it'll work for sure**
+**Also if first time if the code throws "invalid API key" error then create another API key from the same link and it'll work for sure.**

 ## 📁 Project Structure